Lupus Anticoagulant Reflex Panel

 Last Literature Review: February 2024 Last Update:

 Lupus anticoagulant (LA) is an antiphospholipid antibody (aPL) autoantibody that binds to phospholipid-binding proteins, beta-2 glycoprotein I, and prothrombin, leading to a prothrombotic state.
 LA is associated with a range of adverse medical events, such as thrombosis and loss of pregnancy.
 LA can be transient (eg, due to certain medications or infections) and may not show clinical symptoms in all cases.
-No single test currently exists for the detection of LA; instead, a combination of clot-based tests with appropriate reflexive steps are recommended.
+No single test currently exists for the detection of LA; instead, a combination of clot-based tests with appropriate reflexive steps is recommended.
 Persistently positive LA, anticardiolipin (aCL) IgG or IgM, or anti-beta-2 glycoprotein 1 (anti-β2GP1) IgG or IgM results (ie, consecutively positive on at least two occasions 12 weeks apart) fulfill the laboratory classification criteria for antiphospholipid syndrome (APS); they are more likely than transiently positive LA to be associated with clinical symptoms. , ,

 Test Description